From Wednesday Night June 6th @ 6.30 we are going to start a new weekly project for 3 months:

 It's a sign of strength of being a mature responsible adult.

-This Project is about creating a safe environment for Men to do talk.
+This Project is about creating a safe environment for Men to do stuff and talk.
 It's safe, confidential and potentially life changing.

 Phone,text, email if you want to come.